coralogix/coralogix-jdbc/USAGE.md

 SELECT * FROM logs
 ```

+Number of columns in logs table is dynamic and can ago into few hundreds, so it is better to ask
+for specific columns.

 ### Log Table

 The only supported table at the moment is `log` table.
 There might be more tables in the future.